Tuesday, October 26, 2021

 We wanted an instrument that is very simple to use, very sensitive, and with an UI that allows the user to focus on the environment / terrain and not on the instrument itself.

-The goal was to design an instrument that is really intuitive to use so we can make the activity of radioactive rock hunting more enjoyable than simply staring at a meter, while waiting for the needle to jump or a number on a digital display to change.
+The goal was to design an instrument that is really intuitive to use so we can make the activity of radioactive rock hunting more enjoyable than simply staring at a meter and tripping into rocks and branches, while waiting for the needle to jump or a number on a digital display to change.

 Meet the γDog!